Ultraman (DC Comics): Infinite Frontier

 Kal-Il is the last survivor of the dead planet Krypton, sent to Earth as a baby.
 He was found by Jonathan and Martha Kent, who adopted him and named him Clark.
 His powers manifested early and he never bothered to hide them, so the other children were afraid of and ostracised him, telling him that he was from space.
 The Kents exploited Clark and his powers for free labor, teaching him that obedience was the ultimate virtue and that people who did not contribute to society were to be reviled as "freeloaders".
 They also manipulated him to be emotionally dependent on them so that he would never leave the farm.
 When he was a teenager in 1963 his parents showed him his spacecraft and revealed to him that he was the last of his kind, telling him they were all he had.
 They hoped this would make him afraid to ever break free of them, but in fact he turned on them, realizing that they had only ever taken advantage of him.
 He flew away from Smallville, carrying his ship.

 Ultraman reveals himself to the world on November 22, 1963 by assassinating John F. Kennedy with his heat vision.
 He is the world's only known metahuman until other beings with unnatural powers emerge in 2021.
 He rules Metropolis as a semi-benevolent dictator, beloved by some but feared and hated by many others.
 Ultraman allows the people of Metropolis limited freedom but tolerates no dissent.
 The only people who challenge him openly are Lex Luthor and Cat Grant.

 Following the Starro invasion, a number of metahumans reveal themselves to the world, and Luthor recruits them into the Legion of Justice.
 Owlman and Superwoman approach Ultraman for an alliance to counter Luthor and rule the world, offering to make him their leader.
 Ultraman accepts and Superwoman also offers herself to him, hoping to conceive an heir.

-The Legion of Justice, aided by Ultraman's cousin Ultragirl, fight against the Crime Syndicate of America, during which Atomica kills Ultragirl, upsetting Ultraman.
-Later, the remaining members of the Legion of Justice ally with the Crime Syndicate.
-The Crime Syndicate holds a press conference demanding all metahumans serve them.
-Emerald Knight criticizes Ultraman's dependence on Kryptonite.
+The Legion of Justice, aided by Ultraman's cousin Ultragirl, fight against the Crime Syndicate of America, during which Atomica kills Ultragirl.
 Ultraman is defeated when the Crime Syndicate comes into conflict with the Suicide Squad, which Amanda Waller combines with the remaining Crime Syndicate into a new Justice League.

 In Adventures of Superman: Jon Kent, Ultraman would encounter Jon once more, overpowering him and threatening both to murder the Lois Lane of Jon's Earth and resume his previous torture of Jon in the volcano, only to be killed when the Superman of the Injustice universe intervenes and snaps Ultraman's neck.